Write your message

 URL: http://ijt.arakmu.ac.ir/article-1-1417-en.html

-1- Department of Basic Sciences, Faculty of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Iran
+1- Department of Basic Sciences, Faculty of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Iran.

-2- Department of Basic Sciences, Faculty of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Iran , baghishani@um.ac.ir
+2- Department of Basic Sciences, Faculty of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Iran. , baghishani@um.ac.ir

-3- Department of Pathobiology, Faculty of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Iran
+3- Department of Pathobiology, Faculty of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Iran.

-Abstract: (31 Views)
+Abstract: (299 Views)

-This study aimed to examine betaine effects against acrylamide-induced damage in the liver and kidney of rats.
-28 male rats were divided into four groups.
-The first group served as control.
-The second group received acrylamide (50 mg/kg body weight; i.p.) during the experiment (11 days).
-Group 3 received betaine (2% in the diet) and acrylamide.
-Rats of group 4 received betaine (2% in the diet).
-Plasma ALT, AST, urea, creatinine, and bilirubin values increased significantly in group 2 compared to the control.
-Betaine treatment in group 3 significantly decreased ALT values relative to group 2.
-Hepatic GPx, SOD, CAT and GSH as well as renal GPx, SOD, FRAP, and GSH values showed significant decline in group 2 relative to the controls.
-Values of hepatic and renal GPx, SOD, CAT, FRAP and GSH in group 3 notably increased to the levels that were comparable with those of the control group.
-Additionally, a significant ascending trend of tissue protein carbonyls and MDA levels was found in group 2, while betaine treatment in third group decreased these indices to the levels that were comparable with controls.
-Moreover, acrylamide-induced histopathological features including significant increase of hepatic hyperemia and necrosis and renal necrosis, hyperemia, and cell swelling were attenuated by betaine treatment in group 3.
-These findings indicate that betaine can mitigate acrylamide-induced hepatotoxicity and nephrotoxicity which might be related to betaine’s antioxidant and methyl donor potential.
+Results: Plasma alanine aminotransferase (ALT), aspartate aminotransferase, urea, creatinine, and bilirubin values increased significantly in Group 2 compared to the control group.
+Betaine treatment in Group 3 significantly decreased ALT values relative to Group 2.
+Hepatic glutathione peroxidase (GPx), superoxide dismutase (SOD), catalase (CAT), and glutathione (GSH), as well as renal GPx, SOD, fluorescence recovery after photobleaching (FRAP), and GSH values, showed a significant decline in Group 2 than in the controls.
+The hepatic and renal GPx, SOD, CAT, FRAP, and GSH levels in Group 3 notably increased to levels comparable to those of the control group.
+Additionally, a significant ascending trend in tissue protein carbonyl and malondialdehyde levels was observed in Group 2.
+In contrast, betaine treatment in the third group decreased these indices to levels comparable to those of the controls.
+Moreover, ACR-induced histopathological features, including a significant increase in hepatic hyperemia and necrosis, renal necrosis, and cell swelling, were attenuated by betaine treatment in Group 3.

 Type of Study: Research | Subject: Special